 In Chapter 7 bankruptcy, also called “liquidation bankruptcy,” you’ll generally have to sell some of your assets to pay the debt.
 Chapter 7 will remain on your credit report for up to 10 years from the date you filed, although the impact lessens with time.
 A bankruptcy filed one year ago will have a stronger impact than one that’s four years old.

 In Chapter 13 bankruptcy, you usually get to keep your assets and instead set up a three- to five-year repayment plan.
 This form of bankruptcy is generally referred to as the “wage earner’s plan” because it’s designed for people who have regular income and can commit to a structured payment plan.
-Since you’ll have repaid your debt within five years, Chapter 13 bankruptcies only stay on your credit report for only up to seven years.
+Chapter 13 bankruptcies stay on your credit report for up to seven years.

 Mistakes can happen, even on credit reports.
 The good news is that you can have inaccurate information removed from your credit report, which is why it’s important to check your credit report regularly.
 Start by requesting free copies of your credit reports from AnnualCreditReport.com.

 If you identify a mistake on your credit report, it’s important to address it right away to prevent it from negatively impacting your credit score.
-This page provides an in-depth explanation of how to dispute inaccurate information on your credit report.
+To file a dispute, you’ll need to contact the credit bureaus directly online, by phone or by mail.
+Read our guide for an in-depth explanation of how to dispute inaccurate information on your credit report.

 The degree to which a negative credit event affects your score depends on the type of derogatory mark.
-A hard inquiry may drop your credit score by five points or less, while a payment that’s 90 days late may cost you up to 180 points.
+A hard inquiry may drop your credit score by five points or less, while a payment that’s 90 days late can cost you over 150 points — though the impact may be less if your credit score is lower to begin with.
 More severe negative items like bankruptcy can drop your score by even more.

 How much a derogatory mark affects your credit score will also depend on what your score was to begin with.
 Negative items generally have a greater impact on higher scores than lower ones.
 For example, if your credit score is 680, bankruptcy could drop it by 130 to 150 points.
-Meanwhile, someone with a 780 credit score could lose over 200 points while someone with a score under 500 may only lose 50 points.
+Meanwhile, someone with a 780 credit score could lose over 200 points, and someone with a score under 500 may only lose a fraction of that.